always-paper-hands/wallet_manager/README.md

 Simple tool for creating and managing EVM accounts

-##Usage
+## Usage
-1.Run the following command in terminal to install necessary Python packages
+1. Run the following command in terminal to install necessary Python packages

 ```
 pip3 install -r requirements.txt
 ```